jvansteirteghem/oboco/README.md

 ### user data

 - configure user.properties
-	- data.path: the path of your book collection. you can add more than one path by using a ",". [^1]
+	- data.path: the path of the user data (books and book collections). you can add more than one path by using a ",". [^1]

 ### application logger